 With the GDPR’s arrival, there was still plenty of confusion out there about marketing consent and handling customer data.

-And with the recent scandals at Facebook and Independent Newspapers, businesses and marketers are even more freaked that they’ll have their pants pulled down for non-compliance.
+And with the recent scandals at Facebook and Independent Newspapers, businesses and marketers are freaked that they’ll have their pants pulled down for non-compliance.
 Or worse, a hefty fine.

 I met with MB Donnelly, Head of GDPR Awareness & Training with the Data Protection Commissioner (Ireland) to help get clarity, and give some of our own guidance around consent.

-At Friday there is one question we were being asked all the time: “What’s going on – are we compliant for GDPR?”
+At Friday there is one question we were being asked all the time: “What’s going on – are we compliant with GDPR?”

 So there’s plenty of confusion.
 And with some experts directing marketers to seek consent or throw up crazy opt-in pop-ups, that confusion is natural and understandable.